Skip to content

 Where are the designated smoking areas on the fairgrounds?

 For the comfort and safety of all, designated smoking areas have been established at convenient locations throughout the fairgrounds.
 Smoking (including the use of e-cigarettes and vape pens) is permitted only in these areas.
 Each designated smoking area consists of a bench and receptacle to safely deposit spent cigarettes.
+Marijuana smoking is prohibited throughout the fairgrounds.
 Designated smoking areas are identified on State Fair maps, which are available at all information booths.

 Where is First Aid located?